dahak-metagenomics/dahak/CONTRIBUTING.md

     the air, and do a little dance; you're officially a GitHub master and a contributor to the dahak project – we hold you in the highest of regards.

-## My pull request has been merged.
-What do I do now?
+## My pull request was merged.
+What now?

 Before continuing on your journey towards your next pull request, there are a couple of steps that you need take to clean up your local copy of dahak.